rodrigokang/profile/README.md

 Investigating blockchain technology and its applications, including smart contracts, cryptographic security, and decentralized applications.

 ### [Churn Prediction](./churn)
 Developing machine learning models to predict customer churn in non-contractual relationships within the retail market using an **RFM-based approach**.
-The project explores various algorithms, including logistic regression, Random Forest, and XGBoost, to benchmark performance and enhance predictive accuracy.
+The project explores various algorithms, including Logistic Regression, Random Forest, and XGBoost, to benchmark performance and enhance predictive accuracy.

 ### [Quantum Control Theory](./quantum_control_theory)
 Projects on the control of quantum systems, focusing on the application of control theory to quantum computing and quantum information processing.